 allied health professional: A health professional who is not a doctor, nurse or dentist.
 Allied health professionals include (but are not limited to) chiropractors, occupational therapists, optometrists, osteopaths, pharmacists, physiotherapists, podiatrists, psychologists and speech pathologists.

 diagnostic imaging: The production of diagnostic images; for example, computed tomography, magnetic resonance imaging, X-rays, ultrasound and nuclear medicine scans.

-General practitioner (GP): a medical practitioner who provides comprehensive and continuing care to patients and their families within the community.
+general practitioner (GP): A medical practitioner who provides primary comprehensive and continuing care to patients and their families in the community.

 Medicare: A national, government-funded scheme that subsidises the cost of personal medical services for all Australians and aims to help them afford medical care.
 The Medicare Benefits Schedule (MBS) is the listing of the Medicare services subsidised by the Australian Government.
 The schedule is part of the wider Medicare Benefits Scheme (Medicare).

 midwifery: Antenatal, intrapartum and postnatal care provided by a person who is trained to help women in childbirth.

 nurse practitioner: A Registered Nurse with experience, expertise and authority to diagnose and treat people with a variety of acute or chronic health conditions.